 Alternatives: Mobile carriers, eBay, Craigslist and Apple

-Most mobile carriers operate their own trade-in programs, but the price quotes are generally about the same as Gazelle, NewxtWorth and others.
-For example, AT&T offers $270 for an iPhone 7 32GB; while Verizon offers $302.
-In both cases, Cult of Mac offers more: $300 and $310 respectively.
+Most mobile carriers operate their own trade-in programs, but the price quotes are generally about the same as Gazelle, BuyBackWorld and others.
+For example, AT&T offers $244 for an iPhone 7 32GB, while we are paying $270.

-You’ll get the best price for old phone by selling it yourself on eBay or Craigslist.
+You’ll get the highest prices for old phone by selling it yourself on eBay or Craigslist.
 Prices for used iPhones are generally significantly higher when you sell it directly yourself.
 However, we all know the hassles of dealing with Craigslist flakes and eBay fraudsters.
-And if you sell your iPhone now — before the value drops significantly as the new devices become available — you might be without your phone for several weeks, especially if the iPhone X is delayed as expected.
 If you trade-in your iPhone with Cult of Mac, you can lock-in a price now, and get a grace period of two weeks before you have to send your old phone to us.

 Cult of Mac offers the highest cash offered anywhere.
-Even when compared to Amazon’s or Walmart’s gift card programs, we’re often neck-and-neck or oust few dollars less, but of course, we pay cash.
+Even when compared to Amazon’s or Walmart’s gift card programs, we’re often neck-and-neck, but of course, we pay cash.
 And we also dominate broken prices.
 If you have a cracked screen or a broken button, Cult of Mac is the best program to easily and effortlessly trade in your old iPhone.